 What to Do This Week

 - Keep taking folic acid.
 Neural tube development starts very early, and adequate folate is essential.
+Read our fetal development guide for a trimester-by-trimester overview of what happens next.

 - Avoid known risks.
 If you are trying to conceive, steer clear of alcohol, smoking, and high-mercury fish.